Amal-David/gitbook-downloader/README.md

-# Gitbook Documentation Downloader for LLMs
+# Documentation Downloader for LLMs

-A web application that converts Gitbook documentation into markdown format, optimized for use with Large Language Models (LLMs) like ChatGPT, Claude, and LLaMA.
-Checkout [docingest](https://docingest.com) for a comprehensive version which supports multiple other documentation providers like readthedocs, mintlify, docusaurus, etc. However this maybe still better for gitbook specific sites.
+A tool that converts documentation sites into markdown format, optimized for use with Large Language Models (LLMs) like ChatGPT, Claude, and LLaMA.

 ## Purpose